 4) Bringing Everything Together

-A particular set of factors, including culture, people, goals, and investments, influences each business’s journey to DevOps principles success.
+A particular set of factors, including culture, people, goals, and investments, influences each business’s journey to success based on DevOps principles.
 In addition, DevOps automation tools have no bounds; by going beyond CI/CD, you can encourage your team members to collaborate more effectively.

 Useful link: CI/CD Services – Integrate and Automate DevOps